Chiajna: Features of the commune

-The commune contains Lady Chiajna High School (Grupul Școlar Doamna Chiajna), with the following specializations: Promotional Design, Football, Yachting, Wrestling, Boxing, and Public Alimentation.
+The commune is home to the Lady Chiajna Technological High School, which has a Tourism and Public Alimentation specialization and a Sports specialization.

 The commune is host to the football team Concordia Chiajna.
 The team is in Liga II, and plays its home matches on Stadionul Concordia.
+The Concordia Chiajna basketball team was founded in 1957 and dissolved in 2013.

 Since the 2010s, Chiajna has been the site of new residential developments collectively known as "Militari Residence", which have become notorious for their poor urban planning and construction practices.